 Aspinal of London

 If classic British elegance is your thing, Aspinal of London is the brand that will have you completely obsessed.
-Founded in 2001, Aspinal has been quietly building a reputation for beautifully crafted leather goods with a polished, vintage-leaning aesthetic that feels genuinely timeless.
+Founded in 2001, Aspinal has been quietly building a reputation for beautifully crafted leather goods with a polished, vintage-leaning aesthetic that feels timeless.

 Aspinal of London bags are best for: